 Brygida, from Poland, exudes an air of professionalism, polish, and practicality.
-As head librarian in a local town library, she reigns over her world of books with enviable skill and ease.
+A librarian in a local town library, she reigns over her world of books with enviable skill and ease.
 This has been her community of sorts.

 Not long ago, she joined our luncheon for international wives.
 It was her second time to participate, and she has developed some solid friendships with a few others in the group.